Top 15 Best Freshwater Fishes That Are Always Popular

 A freshwater zebrafish or danio rerio

-These easy to maintain little fish can grow up to the size of 5-7cm, which makes them ideal for beginners.
-Zebra Danios are peaceful but love to jump, so it will be best if you keep the tank covered.
+These easy-to-maintain little fish can grow to 5-7cm, which makes them ideal for beginners.
+Zebra Danios are peaceful but love to jump, so it will be best to keep the tank covered.

-They can eat most of the food, but the healthiest option for them can be crustaceans, insects, and worms as they fed on them in their natural habitat.
-You can also give them a treat of good-quality flake with frozen or live food.
+They can eat most of the food, but the healthiest options for them can be crustaceans, insects, and worms as they feed on them in their natural habitat.
+You can also treat them with good-quality flakes with frozen or live food.

-Zebra Danios should be kept in the group of minimum 5, as the lower number can trigger stress in them.
-The fish tank capacity of 10 gallons is ideal for Zebra Danios.
+Zebra Danios should be kept in groups of at least 5, as a lower number can trigger stress in them.
+A fish tank capacity of 10 gallons is ideal for Them.

 7. Platies